invibeme/slate/source/includes/_police_registration.md

 birth_date | true | The guest's birth date in format `YYYY-MM-DD`, i.e. 1982-10-15
 birth_place | false | Used for Italians in Italy Only.
-It must be the CODE of one of the Italian cities (see previous section). nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3
+It must be the CODE of one of the Italian cities (see previous section). nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3 residence_country | false | Country code in ISO 3-letters format, i.e. ESP (Spain) / DEU (Germany) / ITA (Italy).
+It is required for Emila-Romagna/Abruzzo/Lombardia ISTATs.
+residence_city | false | Used if residence_country is Italy.
+It must be the CODE of one of the Italian cities (see previous section).

 ## Get Registration status & Receipt